supposedly/dialect-museum/README.md

 <kbd aria-role="presentation">![An image showing the variant `'eymi`, where each of the three variable letters is conspicuously underscored with a line and an arrow.
 The last letter, which is the "é/i/a" variable, is shown being selected by a mouse cursor that's toggling between the three options.
 What jumps out is that this is actually readable at a glance, unlike the last image, because it only *shows* one letter at a time, even though it still lets you explore the full range of options by toggling them with the dropdowns](https://user-images.githubusercontent.com/32081933/135980997-eaf2f8e3-46a6-4401-9cc1-43b8b05a08db.png)</kbd>

 That's right.
 Dropdowns.
-I made you sit through four or five pages of README just to get to dropdowns.
+You just sat through four or five pages of README to get to dropdowns.

-It's just a visual version of what we already know: each individual sound in a word changes consistently depending on where it is in a word and what sounds surround it, and by actually recognizing that in our presentation of the word, we can finally solve all three of our problems:
+If we drop down to the core of this new idea, it's kinda just a visual version of what we already know.
+Each individual sound in a word changes consistently depending on where it is in a word and what sounds surround it, so by actually recognizing that in our presentation of the word, we can finally solve all three of our problems:

 - ✅ **Waste of ink and paper?** N/A.